 Cuttings should be checked regularly and any cuttings showing signs of disease should be removed.
 Softwood cuttings will root in about six weeks.
 Hardwood cuttings will take two or three months to root.
 To check for roots, gently tug on the cutting.

-Iris are easy to divide simply by cutting each branch off of the main stem and planting it separately.
+Bulbs, such as daffodils, can be divided by cutting through the bulb vertically and getting some of the basal step plate with each segment.
+Iris bulbs are easy to divide simply by cutting each branch off of the main stem and planting it separately.
 Agapanthus roots can be watered thoroughly then rolled back and forth on their side until the clumps separate.

 Stooling is a method of encouraging roots to grow on woody stems so they can be divided.
 Stooling is commonly used to propagate dwarf rootstocks for grafting fruit trees.